greatscottgadgets/cynthion/docs/source/getting_started_facedancer.rst

   :width: 800
   :alt: Connection diagram for using Cynthion with Facedancer.

-Make sure that the target device is running a program that can receive keyboard input such as a terminal or text editor and that it has focus.
+Make sure that the target host is running a program that can receive keyboard input such as a terminal or text editor and that it has focus.

 Run a Facedancer example
 ------------------------